The Perfect Loaf

 The important thing is to be flexible.
 If the dough feels very strong coming out of bulk fermentation, either because you’ve mixed it to great development, given it many sets of stretch and folds, its hydration is on the lower end, or all of the above, skipping preshaping might make sense.

-Before starting to preshape, step back and assess your dough at the end of bulk fermentation: is it slack and weak looking1?
-Or does it look like it has well-defined edges, is smooth, and on the stronger side?
-If the dough is on the weak side, go into preshaping knowing you might want to impart additional strength by preshaping more aggressively.
-If the dough is smooth and strong (as you can see in my video below), you can be gentle with fewer movements.
+If the dough is on the weak side (perhaps it required more mixing or kneading), go into preshaping knowing you might want to impart additional strength by preshaping more aggressively.
+If the dough is smooth and strong (as seen in my video below), you can be gentle with fewer movements.

 Using your bench knife at a shallow angle with the work surface, push the dough while at the same time using your wet hand to tuck it under itself, creating tension.
 It’s a fluid motion, pushing and slightly rounding with your bench knife while using your free hand to continue the rounding motion while tucking the dough slightly under itself.